All official European Union website addresses are in the europa.eu domain.

 A clearly defined geographical space, recognized, dedicated and managed, through legal or other effective means, to achieve the long term conservation of nature with associated ecosystem services and cultural values

 The term 'protected area' covers a variety of designations under national and international legislation.
-The main target of the current EU and global policy frameworks is to legally protect 30% of land and sea by 2030.
+The main target of current EU and global policy frameworks is to legally protect 30% of land and sea by 2030.
 This is outlined in the EU Biodiversity Strategy for 2030 and the Kunming-Montreal Global Biodiversity Framework.

 26.4%

-EU land are covered by
+of EU land is covered by

 protected areas